CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 ** Specifications for the planning: **

 * The tool must have scalable server applications.
-For this purpose, requirements must already be formulated in advance, as to how replication and load distribution should be used and how technical redundancies can be used.
+For this purpose, requirements must already be formulated in advance as to how replication and load distribution should be used and how technical redundancies can be used.
 * For a secure network connection to external sources of patches or changes, eg. As with manufacturers, appropriate regulations must be established.
 For example, the direct connection of the clients to the manufacturers of the software used could be redirected to a proxy by appropriate rules on the security gateway.
 * To ensure that the integrity and authenticity of changes can be reliably verified, appropriate concepts and components must be specified.
 * Documentation requirements for operation, emergency and recovery of the change management tool must be formulated.
 This includes, among other things, that the documentation must always be up to date.
 Furthermore, it should be defined where the documentation must be stored and how many copies of the documentation must be present.